Rody1025/ABAP_Library/ASEM - DOSSIER/README.md

 ### Dossier Number:

-The dossier number is assigned by a number range object.
-It is a unique identifier used to track and manage documents within the ASEM system.
+This field represents the unique identifier assigned to each dossier in the ASEM system.
+It is used to track and manage documents within the system.

-### Buchungskreis:

-The Buchungskreis, which is an element from financial accounting, is also stored in the ASEM/DOSSIER table.
-It is used to assign a document to a particular company code.

-### Status:

-The status field in the ASEM/DOSSIER table is a domain with a value range.
-It indicates the current status of the document, such as whether it is in draft, awaiting approval, or has been finalized.

 ### Doss_type:

-The doss_type field is a domain with a value table.
-It is used to classify documents according to their type, such as contracts, purchase orders, or invoices.
+This field is used to classify documents based on their type.
+It is a domain field that has a value table associated with it, which allows for consistent classification of documents across the system.
+Examples of document types that can be used in this field include contracts, purchase orders, or invoices.

+### COP: (Controlling Operating Post)

+This field represents the cost object associated with the dossier.
+The cost object is a component of the controlling module in SAP, which allows for tracking and management of costs associated with a particular activity or project.

+### BUKRS:

+This field represents the company code associated with the dossier.
+The company code is a key component of the finance module in SAP, which allows for tracking and management of financial transactions associated with a particular company.

+### CIRC: (Controlling Integrated Reporting Code)

+This field represents the circuit associated with the dossier.
+The circuit is a component of the logistics module in SAP, which allows for tracking and management of inventory and supply chain activities.

 ## Keywords Highlighted